household-four/BearlyPassing/README.md

 ## Usage

-To run, use either mvnw, mvnw.cmd, or manually call "mvn spring-boot:run".
+To run, call "mvn spring-boot:run" in the root directory of the project (to know if you are in the right place, make sure the pom.xml file is present).

 ## UI